mayajaral/Pewlett-Hackard-Analysis/README.md

 ## Results:
 Provide a bulleted list with four major points from the two analysis deliverables.
 Use images as support where needed.
-- There are a large
+- There are a large number of employees in senior positions who will be retiring soon.
+- There is a deficit of employees capable of training current employees to the necessary level.
+- Specifically in senior positions, which will see a high number of retirements, there is a lack of mentorship eligable employees.

 ## Summary: